OUSmartInfrastructure/IR-Heatmap/README.md

 # This code was written by Dr. Julio Arauz, PhD and graduate student Riley Engle of Ohio University in Athens, Ohio.
+# Version 2 was editted by graduate student Christopher M Johnston of Ohio University in Athens, Ohio.

 IR Heatmap using the Adafruit AMG8833 IR board.
 It uses the Adafruit library for their IR sensor, as well as Numpy and SciPy.